rcarragh/c212/paper/paper.md

 (Medical Dictionary for Regulatory Activities), which was developed by the [ICH](http://www.ich.org/) (International Council for Harmonisation of
 Technical Requirements for Pharmaceuticals for Human Use) and is widely used by regulatory bodies, clinical research organisations (CROs), and pharmaceutical companies.
-WHO-ART (World Health Organisation Adverse Reaction Terminology) is a similar dictionary maintained by the Uppsala Monitoring Centre (Sweden) (http://www.umc-products.com) for the World Health Organisation Collaborating Centre for
+WHO-ART (World Health Organisation Adverse Reaction Terminology) is a similar dictionary maintained by the [Uppsala Monitoring Centre](http://www.umc-products.com) for the [World Health Organisation Collaborating Centre for
-International Drug Monitoring (http://bioportal.bioontology.org/ontologies/WHO-ART).
+International Drug Monitoring](http://bioportal.bioontology.org/ontologies/WHO-ART).
 MedDRA and WHO-ART have a similar hierarchical structure consisting of System Organ Classes (SOC) and various grouping and descriptor terms.

 The MedDRA hierarchical structure consists of five levels: System Organ Class (SOC), High Level Group Terms (HLGT), High Level Terms (HLT),